nickmmark/pulmonary-calculations/README.md

 \Delta P = P_{plateau} = PEEP
 ```

+A [common misconception](https://journals.aboutscience.eu/index.php/aboutopen/article/view/297/275) is that Pplat is the same as the inspiratory pressure during pressure control ventilation.
+This is untrue however.
+The Inspiratory pressure (IP) is the same as a the peak inspiratory pressure (PIP) in PC.
+The IP/PIP is always going to be (at least slighly) greater than Pplat because it represents the sum of airway resistance and lung compliance.

 ## Mechanical Power
 Ventilator induced lung injury (VILI) is more likely to occur if more energy is transfered to the lung from the mechanical ventilator.